 It’s similar to an academic trying to solve an equation that just seems impossible to figure out.
 Sometimes, you have to step away and zoom out.
-I often get caught up missing the forest for the trees.

 Taking time to distract your mind with something new can give you that motivation to then revisit what was once feeling tired and worn out, and renew your passion to pursue it!
 If you’re thinking, “I’m stuck,” try taking on a new hobby, playing a sport, or trying out a new family activity.
 Who knows what will change your perspective.